OptionalRule/optionalrule.github.io/_posts/2021-01-07-simulating-great-weapon-fighter-damage.md

 ## The Math

 I'm adding this section in June of 2021 because people complain about wanting the math instead of a simulation so I'll add that here.
 Based on this thread from [rpg.stackexchange](https://rpg.stackexchange.com/questions/47172/how-much-damage-does-great-weapon-fighting-add-on-average), this is a table of the difference in damage per die type with great weapon fighting.
+In the criticals it's doubling the difference 5% of the time normally and 10% of the time when a champion subclass.
 Simulation or math the conclusions are the same in either case.

 |Die Type|Difference|
 |--- |:---: |